 Can I use a gaming laptop for my work?

-Yes, you can use a gaming laptop for work.
+Yes, you can use a gaming laptop for everyday tasks at work.
 Since they have powerful hardware, you can run office-related programs faster.
 However, it is heavier than regular laptops, so this may not be a good option if you constantly travel for work.

 Is a MacBook Pro considered a workstation laptop?